Sinn Fein eyes historic win in Northern Ireland election

 In Northern Ireland, Sinn Fein has downplayed talk of a united Ireland in its campaign to focus on bread-and-butter issues.

-“The things that the public want us to respond to is trying to put money in their pockets to help them deal with the cost-of-living crisis,” said Michelle O’Neill, the party's leader in Northern Ireland, during a televised election debate on Tuesday.
-She said she was not “fixated on a date” for a unity referendum.
+“The things that the public want us to respond to is trying to put money in their pockets to help them deal with the cost-of-living crisis,” Michelle O’Neill, the party's leader in Northern Ireland, said Tuesday during a televised election debate.
+She said she was not “fixated on a date” for a unification referendum.

+Even so, Katy Hayward, professor of political sociology at Queen’s University Belfast, said Sinn Fein taking the top spot would be a “very significant” moment.

+“And we know that nationalists will recognize it as being so, even if they don’t necessarily want an imminent border poll,” she said.
+“And of course unionists will also see it as being a significant, critical moment."

 Many voters simply hope the election will produce a functioning government, but that appears unlikely in the short term.